A while back I wrote a post on the Top 10 African Adventures for any Travel Bucket List.

 I’ve been told that Budapest is a paradise for explorers who enjoy discovering something wonderful at every turn.
 Architecturally this city is a treasure trove, with an abundance of Baroque, Neoclassical, eclectic and Art Nouveau buildings – living up to the saying, “the past is always just around the corner in Budapest”!
 I’m quite fascinated by World War 2, so this city would be very interesting to visit from an historical point of view – bullet holes and shrapnel pockmarks are still evident on buildings.
 Plus the Danube – could there be a more romantic idea than a cruise along this river?
-I’d take an hour, or a week, if you’re offering and check off all these things to do in Budapest!
+I’d take an hour, or a week, if you’re offering and check off all these cool things to do in Budapest including these free things to do in Budapest!

 9. Amsterdam, The Netherlands

 I’ve only managed to spend one weekend in The Netherlands, in Delft, but I didn’t get as far as Amsterdam, so there’s still a part of me that would like to cycle these streets for myself.
 I’m sure the general idea is the same as Delft – canals, bicycles etc – but there’s a fascination about Amsterdam that I have yet to fulfil… you see if you go back a few generations on my family tree I come from Dutch stock on my mother’s side.
 I’m lucky to have a copy of a letter written by my great, great grandfather, who left his home and family in Amsterdam, to make his way down to Cape Town with his bride, to become one of the first Lutheran ministers in the city!
 It might be a stretch but there’s something to be said for connecting with your past.
 I’m also keen to explore Anne Frank’s house and the incredible art museums (Van Gogh, Vermeer, Rembrandt et al) and, of course, indulge in an inordinate amount of stroopwaffels! (as well as try some of these typical Dutch foods)

 10. The Northern Lights